krevanth/ZAP/README.md

 Except where otherwise noted, the ZAP processor and its source code is Copyright Revanth Kamaraj(krevanth).
 The proper notices are in the head of each file.

-Credit to Bharat Mulagondla (https://github.com/bharathmulagondla) for finding bugs in TLB logic.
+Credit to Bharat Mulagondla (bharathmulagondla) (https://github.com/bharathmulagondla) for finding bugs in TLB logic.

-Credit to Erez Biryamin (https://https://github.com/ErezBinyamin/) for adding Docker images.
+Credit to Erez (ErezBinyamin) (https://https://github.com/ErezBinyamin/) for adding Docker images.

 ### 2. Introduction